 The Computation and Economics Research Group at the University of Zurich is inviting applications for

-- a very competitive salary.
+- a very competitive salary

-- strong support for your professional development.
+- generous support for professional travel and research needs

 - an attractive work environment both within the research group and beyond: the University of Zurich is one of Switzerland's leading universities in the middle of a vibrant, cosmopolitan city that regularly ranks as one of the cities with the highest quality of life in the world.

-- excellent communication skills in English (German speaking skills are not necessary).
+- excellent communication skills in English (German speaking skills are not necessary)

 Prof. Dr. Sven Seuken

 We currently do not have any open PostDoc positions in our group.
 However, we expect that a new PostDoc positon will become available in Spring or Fall 2019.
 If you are generally interested in joining our group as a PostDoc, feel free to send an informal email to Prof. Sven Seuken to introduce yourself.